 We generate a lot of emissions per person when we undertake journeys by less efficient methods of travel.
-This means reducing transport emissions needs to focus on the way we travel, as well as making vehicles cleaner.
-Table X.X outlines the grams of CO2 emitted per passenger kilometre by different transport modes.
-These figures are based upon average occupancies per mode.
+This means the RTS needs to focus on the way we travel as well as low emission vehicles.
+The bottom of figure 20 shows the grams of CO2 emitted per passenger kilometre by different transport modes - these figures are based on average occupancies.